Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Background and Model Formulation

-\textbf{Typical Types of GNN Architectures.} Besides GCN, many other mainstream GNN models can be written as the architectural form defined by Eq.~\ref{eqn-gnn-mpff} whose layer-wise updating rule involves MP and FF operations, e.g., GAT~\citep{velivckovic2017graph} and GraphSAINT~\citep{zeng2019graphsaint}.
+Besides GCN, many other mainstream GNN models can be written as the architectural form defined by Eq.~\ref{eqn-gnn-mpff} whose layer-wise updating rule involves MP and FF operations, e.g., GAT~\citep{velivckovic2017graph} and GraphSAINT~\citep{zeng2019graphsaint}.
+Some recently proposed graph Transformer models such as NodeFormer~\citep{wu2022nodeformer} and DIFFormer~\citep{wu2023difformer} also fall into this category.
 Furthermore, there are also other types of GNN architecture represented by SGC~\citep{wu2019simplifying} and APPNP~\citep{klicpera2018predict} where the former adopts multiple MP operations on the initial node features, and the later stacks a series of MP operations at the end of FF layers.
 These two classes of GNNs are also widely explored and studied.
 For example, SIGN~\citep{rossi2020sign}, $\mbox{S}^2$GC~\citep{zhu2020simple} and GBP~\citep{chen2020scalable} follow the SGC-style, and DAGNN~\citep{liu2020towards}, AP-GCN~\citep{spinelli2020adaptive} and GPR-GNN~\citep{chien2020adaptive} follow the APPNP-style.